wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---
 **Emergency** is our annual platform for live art + contemporary performance, showing around 30 short works over a day/evening in Manchester each autumn — the upcoming 21st edition takes place in its 7th home and is necessarily somewhat different…

-**[Emergency 2020](/current/2020-emergency)** will be a socially-distanced live walkthrough event on **21 November, 12noon-5pm**, at the brand new <a href="http://contactmcr.com" target="_blank">Contact</a> — so new that this will be the first sneak preview audiences get!
+**[Emergency 2020](/current/2020-emergency)** will be a socially-distanced live walkthrough event on a date to be confirmed at the brand new <a href="http://contactmcr.com" target="_blank">Contact</a> — so new that this will be the first sneak preview audiences get!
 Small, booked audiences will be guided on a one-way journey through the building in timed slots with an *estimated* audience journey time of 75 minutes, pausing en route in gallery fashion.

 Our <a href="http://emergencymcr.posthaven.com" target="_blank">**open call for proposals**</a> has now closed — we were looking for approximately 10 works to fit these conditions: durational, performance installation, looping + intervention-based live works that can run over a minimum period of 4 hours.

-*N.B. we realised this wouldn't be for everyone as the ask was constrained by the current circumstances and we have to put the caveat on that it might just not happen — but we really think we should give it a damn good go!
-Please bear in mind that this event is <a href="http://gov.uk/guidance/local-covid-alert-level-very-high-greater-manchester" target="_blank">subject to additional Tier 3 restrictions being imposed on Greater Manchester</a>.*
+*N.B. we realised this wouldn't be for everyone as the ask was constrained by the current circumstances — but we really think we should give it a damn good go!
+This event is now **to be confirmed** due to <a href="http://gov.uk/guidance/new-national-restrictions-from-5-november" target="_blank">new November restrictions</a> — further information to follow.*

 Have a look at 2019's [programme](/archive/2019-emergency)/[gallery of images](/galleries/2019-emergency) and 2018's [programme](/archive/2018-emergency)/[gallery](/galleries/2018-emergency).